dimitri4788/notes/gitTutorial.md

 $ git pull origin master --rebase
 ```
 push
+- Push and merge changes from a branch to a remote & branch.
 ```sh
 # Push and merge changes from a local repo to a
 # remote named "origin" and "master" branch.